Family, School & Church

 PS Parents Prayer

-Every Tuesday morning, the PS Parents Prayer group meets to prayer over our PS students, families, teachers, and administrators.
-All parents are welcome to join on Tuesdays from 8:15 a.m. - 9:15 a.m.
-At this point, meetings will alternate between in person and online, though this may be revisited as the year progresses.
-In-person (masked) meetings are held outside of LC181 in First Presbyterian Church.
-Online meetings are held via Zoom.
-The next meeting on Tuesday, September 14 will be held in person.
+Every Thursday morning, the PS Parents Prayer group meets to prayer over our PS students, families, teachers, and administrators.
+All parents are welcome to join on Thursdays from 8:15 a.m. - 9:15 a.m.
+The meetings are held outside of LC181 in First Presbyterian Church.
+The first meeting will be on Tuesday, September 1.
 Parents are welcome to join as their schedule permits; if you have questions or would like to express interest, please contact our Director of Annual Fund and Volunteers, Mimi Traylor.

 A Partnership with First Presbyterian Church